-The direct oral anticoagulants (DOACs) are the treatment of choice for most patients with atrial fibrillation and/or non-cancer associated venous thromboembolic disease.
-While routine monitoring of these agents is not required, assessment of anticoagulant effect may be desirable in special situations.
-The objective of this study was to systematically review and summarize current evidence regarding laboratory assessment of the anticoagulant effects of dabigatran, rivaroxaban, apixaban and edoxaban.
+Direct oral anticoagulants (DOACs) are the treatment of choice for most patients with atrial fibrillation and/or noncancer-associated venous thromboembolic disease.
+Although routine monitoring of these agents is not required, assessment of anticoagulant effect may be desirable in special situations.
+The objective of this review was to summarize systematically evidence regarding laboratory assessment of the anticoagulant effects of dabigatran, rivaroxaban, apixaban, and edoxaban.

-Pubmed, Embase, and Web of Science were searched for studies reporting a relationship between drug levels and coagulation assay results.
+PubMed, Embase, and Web of Science were searched for studies reporting relationships between drug levels and coagulation assay results.

-One hundred and twelve eligible studies were identified, including 35 for dabigatran, 50 for rivaroxaban, nine for apixaban and 13 for edoxaban.
-The performance of standard anticoagulation tests, including APTT and PT/INR, varied across both DOACs as well as reagents.
-For most assays, standard anticoagulation tests showed insufficient correlation to provide a reliable assessment of DOAC effects, including exclusion of clinically relevant drug levels.
-Dilute thrombin time assays demonstrated a high degree of linear correlation (r2 = 0.67-0.99) across a range of expected concentrations of dabigatran, as did ecarin-based assays.
-Calibrated anti-Xa assays demonstrated a high degree of linear correlation (r2 = 0.78-1.0) across a wide range of drug concentrations for rivaroxaban, apixaban and edoxaban.
+We identified 109 eligible studies: 35 for dabigatran, 50 for rivaroxaban, 11 for apixaban, and 13 for edoxaban.
+The performance of standard anticoagulation tests varied across DOACs and reagents; most assays, showed insufficient correlation to provide a reliable assessment of DOAC effects.
+Dilute thrombin time (TT) assays demonstrated linear correlation (r2 = 0.67-0.99) across a range of expected concentrations of dabigatran, as did ecarin-based assays.
+Calibrated anti-Xa assays demonstrated linear correlation (r2 = 0.78-1.00) across a wide range of concentrations for rivaroxaban, apixaban, and edoxaban.